Sea Cadets Information for Parents

 SUMMER TRAINING (CAMPS)

-Sea Cadets can apply to attend a DND-operated Summer Training Centre (camp) from two to eight weeks each summer.
+Sea Cadets can apply to attend a DND-operated Summer Training Centre (camp) from two to eight weeks long each summer.

 The National Regatta is held over four days each summer in Kingston, Ontario.
-The top 50 sea cadet sailors from across the country compete in the National Regatta, having qualified by competing in local and provincial/multi-provincial regattas.
+The top 50 sea cadet sailors from across the country compete in the National Regatta, having qualified by competing in local and provincial/regional regattas.